Laba-lab/deep-pool-learning/README.md

 ## How the system works?

-### Deep Pool Learning as software solution for modern pools and program logic explained
+### Deep Pool Learning as software solution for modern pools
 Two separate Neural Network based programs are running in real time.
 With first program, that was previously trained, photos of the pool ledges are taken and processed to calculate the count of the pool users.
 The count is program output that will be used for cross-check with second program, to signal the first alarm, and to operate pool filtration equipment accordingly.
 Second program is processing photos of total pool area and calculating its own count that will be cross-check with first program, and is trained to directly recognize potential drowning that will trigger another/different set of alarms.